What is Sadness? What is its purpose in our lives?

 - Communicate what you need – I like to believe that most of us would willingly support someone through their sadness if we only knew what to do or how to help.
 Reminders such as: “Don’t try to fix the problem, just let me feel sad for a while” or “Please hug me until I calm down” can help our helpers feel useful and confident in their support of us during our grief.

-Sadness helps and guides us through multiple emotional and necessary journeys throughout our lives.
-Sadness is important and we all need to listen; the only way to make our pain disappear is to feel it and process it, because only then will sadness let us move forward.
+Sadness helps and guides us through multiple emotional and necessary journeys throughout our lives. the feeling is important and we all need to listen; the only way to make our pain disappear is to feel it and process it, because only then will sadness let us move forward.
 And you may be surprised to discover that wherever there is sadness, joy isn’t far behind!

 For further information and learning: